williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

 -   `rememberDeviceAlways` `(default: false)`
     Default the "Trust this device" checkbox to `true`.

+-   `autoPush` `(default: false)`
+    Display a checkbox to enable "Send push automatically" functionality in the MFA required flow.

 -   `smsRecovery` `(default: false)`
     Allow users with a configured mobile phone number to recover their password using an SMS message.